 - Add fresh herbs and smear over Homemade Sesame Bagels.

-- Make a dreamy cream cheese frosting for Red Velvet Cake or Carrot Cake
+- Make a dreamy cream cheese frosting for Red Velvet Cake or Carrot Cake or Banana Cake.

 - Use it in your favourite cheesecake recipe!
 I can highly recommend my Raspberry Jelly Cheesecake!